RWTH-HPC/sx-aurora-offloading/docs/source_transformation.md

 sotoc input.c -- <clang command line>
 ```

-Where `<clang command line>` contains all command line options that clang uses to compile the target code.
+Where `<clang command line>` contains all command line options that Clang uses to compile the target code.
 This has, at least, to include -fopenmp but **does not include** the -fopenmp-targets option (passing the -fopenmp-targets option will result in an error).

 When invoked, `#!shell sotoc` searches for all variables, function and type declarations in the input file that are either annotated by a directive `#!c #pragma omp declare target`,